 - Headache in patients who are aged under 5 years.

-- Thunderclap: rapid time to peak headache intensity (seconds to five minutes) - same-day specialist assessment required.
+- Thunderclap (first or worst headache): rapid time to peak headache intensity (seconds to five minutes) - same-day specialist assessment required.

 - Headache waking the patient up (NB: migraine is the most frequent cause of morning headache).